0xarthurxyz/javascript-cheatsheet/other.md

 Brie found that 38% of Airbnb bugs were preventable with TypeScript according to postmortems.

+[ASTExplorer.net][AST explorer js to ts] for exploring ASTs of JS and TS code.

+Some tips on large migrations:

++   gather evidence and support
++   gradually introduce change
++   provide a migration path

 <!-- Hyperlinks -->

 [realpython javascript vs python]: https://realpython.com/python-vs-javascript/#ecosystem